HospitalRun/hospitalrun.io/_posts/2018-07-01-help-wanted-a-message-from-the-co-founders.markdown

 ---

 # 4.5 Years Ago...
-In 2014 when [John](https://twitter.com/jkleinsc){:target="_blank"}, [Joel](https://twitter.com/jglovier){:target="_blank"}, and [I](https://twitter.com/tangollama){:target="_blank"} (yes there are two Joel's) started this project, I could have never imagined how far we'd get.
+In 2014 when [John](https://twitter.com/jkleinsc){:target="_blank"}, [Joel](https://twitter.com/jglovier){:target="_blank"}, and [I](https://twitter.com/tangollama){:target="_blank"} (yes there are two Joel's) started this project, I could have never imagined how far the project would progress to today.
 We are and always have been aspirational co-founders / maintainers of [HospitalRun](http://github.com/hospitalrun){:target="_blank"}, starting the project in the hopes that our work would motivate other, more qualified, better-resourced teams to take up the cause.

 In that respect, progress - not the project - has always been the aim.
 I've often said, "If HospitalRun solves a problem, great.
 If it's just prior work to a better, more sustainable solution, that's just as great."
-We saw a problem that needed a solution, and we leveraged the vantage point we had (at the time all as current or recent employees of [CURE International](http://cure.org){:target="_blank"}) to pursue a solution.
+We saw a human problem that could be significantly aided by better software, and we leveraged the vantage point we had (at the time all as current or recent employees of [CURE International](http://cure.org){:target="_blank"}) to pursue a solution.

 I'd say _the community_ got pretty far.